Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information: Methodology

 and thus we obtain the solution $\bw^* = \tfrac{\partial{f}}{\partial{\bo_{t}}}$.
 Finally, combining with (\ref{spatial weight}) we have the approximation:

 where $\mathbf{v}_{ic}$ is the $c$-th channel of $\mathbf{v}_i$.
 Thus the attribution for the $i$-th token is

 where $\operatorname{ReLU}$ is used to focus only on tokens with positive influence on the logit value.
 In this way we decompose the attribution into two parts: channel weights $w_c$ and token weights $\lambda_i$.
-Following \cite{zhao2024gradient}, the attribution map will be obtained by $\bH = [H_i]_i$ using the last layer value $v$ as the feature map.
+Following \citet{zhao2024gradient}, the attribution map will be obtained by $\bH = [H_i]_i$ using the last layer value $v$ as the feature map.
 Based on (\ref{linear approximation}), we can select the desired number of layers to aggregate information from different layers to obtain the heatmap.

 As with \citet{zhao2024gradient}, we also apply 0-1 normalization on the similarities $[\mathbf{q}_t\mathbf{k}_i^\top]_i$ and use it to replace the original $\operatorname{softmax}$, i.e., $\lambda_i \approx \Phi(\mathbf{q}_t\mathbf{k}_i^\top)$, where $\Phi$ is the 0-1 normalization function applied over the set of similarities.
-Without this loosening step, the softmax operation will produce sparser heat maps, due to the peakiness of softmax.
+Without this loosening step, the softmax operation will produce sparser heatmaps, due to the peakiness of softmax.
 The loosening step helps to reveal unattended input tokens that are similar to the attended token, which likely contain similar information.
+This design makes Grad-ELLM different from attribution methods that aim to produce extremely sparse token rankings.
+By combining attention-derived token weights with gradient-derived channel weights, Grad-ELLM produces a continuous attribution distribution over the input. }